Old marketing hacks for new startup founders that are free

 17. Email Signatures

 Use your email signature to advertise your product or to advertise blog posts you’ve written.
 You aren’t going to get massive amounts of traffic out of this but it is free.
 If you really want to put your product front and centre in every business email you send then look at using products like Rocketseed.
-You can also look at products like Wisestamp for better email signatures.
+You can also look at products like Exclaimer and Wisestamp for better email signatures.

 18. Slideshare